Frequently Asked Questions

 The Greater London Authority (GLA), also known as London City Hall, is the London regional government, with jurisdiction over Greater London and the City of London.
 The GLA is made up of the Mayor of London and the London Assembly.

 Shout Out UK (SOUK) is an impartial creative social enterprise with a specialist focus on raising media and political literacy amongst young people.
-SOUK has been the delivery partner for the GLA - coordinated London Voter Registration Week in 2020-2023.
+SOUK has been the delivery partner for the GLA - coordinated London Voter Registration Week between 2020 and 2024.

 For the impartial Voter ID public awareness campaign, SOUK will promote and share all the resources, including social media assets and suggested social media copy to ensure impartiality at all times, and education materials with communities and partners across London and with education institutions.